 If one goes through most of Wilson's remaining socially charged definitions, sociobiology's landscape becomes increasingly depressing.
 Most seriously, Wilson's genic limits and biased definitions deny both nature and society's fecundity at best-or else dissolve them into the crassest form of social reactionism at worst.
 Wilson's genic "limits" to human behavior are not ideologically equivocal, even as some of his critics tend to believe.
 They are socially and politically reactionary.
 In On Human Nature, Wilson closes his tract with lyrical futuristic speculations that are inherently hostile to any emancipatory conception of human freedom.
-We learn that sociobiology "enlarges" our knowledge of human nature, that we can erect our values on a more "objective basis," notably, a genetic one in which our "set of trajectories" or explanations, far from enlarging, "will narrow still more."
-Accordingly, Wilson, after having immersed us in a claw-and-fang social-Darwinism, in the very act of denying it rhetorically, opines that "we already know, to take two extreme examples, that the worlds of William Graham Summer, the absolute Social Darwinist, and Mikhail Bakunin, the anarchist, are biologically impossible.
-As the Social sciences mature into predictive disciplines, the permissible trajectories will not only diminish in number but our descendants will be able to sight farther along them."
+We learn that sociobiology "enlarges" our knowledge of human nature, that we can erect our values on a more "objective basis," notably, a genetic one in which our "set of trajectories" or explanations, far from enlargdivine "architect" who fashions it; rather, it would be a selfdirected and self-unfolding drama whose "finality" is as much an inherent property of substance as is motion.
+It is not simply by virtue of feedback loops and homeostatic mechanisms (the last is a well-chosen word) that substance would unfold selfdirectively, but rather by virtue of that delicious Aristotelian-Hegelian word "potentiality," the entelechia of phenomena, that would yield to the world particulars in their wholeness and fullness as a rich unity of diversity.
+Hence, "integration" and "oneness" would be reworked to convey the notion of a fecund pattern of interdependent phenomena, an ecosystem whose development comes from its uniqueness, not its homeostatic oscillations alone.

-These remarks, which essentially foreclose any creative social flexibility beyond the specious limits of a chromosome, are evidence of a totalitarian gall.
-They constitute a dogma of total surrender to social conditions as they are-social conditions, I would add, that this "Ontology as the ground of ethics was the original tenant of philosophy.
+We would thus live in a world that is not lacking in meaning.
+Perhaps more significantly, such meaning as it had would be liberating in the sense that it would impart to human goals a purposiveness that brings a highly self-reflective nature mentality itself - into the cosmos, freed from the confines of a purely privatistic and epistemological approach to ethics.
+We might say with Hans Jonas that this "Ontology as the ground of ethics was the original tenant of philosophy.
 Their divorce, which is the divorce of the 'objective' and 'subjective' realms, is the modern destiny.
 Their reunion can be effected, if at all, only from the 'objective' end, that is to say, through a revision of the idea of nature.
 And it is 'becoming' rather than 'abiding' nature that would hold out any such promise.
 From the immanent direction of its total evolution there could be elicited a destination of man by whose terms the person, in the act of fulfilling himself, would at the same time realize a concern of universal substance.
 Hence would result a principle of ethics which is ultimately grounded neither in the autonomy of the self nor in the needs of the community, but in an objective assignment by the nature of things."